piratefsh/piratefsh.github.io/projects.md

 ---

 I'm currently not available for freelance work, but am open to running workshops and talks, especially on JavaScript.
-Do get in touch with me at sherminn [at] piratefsh [dot] net to get the conversation started :)
+Do get in touch with me at me [at] piratefsh [dot] net to get the conversation started :)